-Are you 18-35 years old, right-handed, and diagnosed with bipolar I disorder?
+Are you 18-35 years old and diagnosed with bipolar I disorder?
 You may be able to participate in a research study to help find out how noninvasive brain stimulation affects brain function in people with bipolar I disorder.
 Compensation provided.

 Bipolar I is a mental health disorder that causes extreme mood swings, from very high energy to severe depression.
 The purpose of this study is to find out how a noninvasive technique called continuous theta burst stimulation (cTBS) affects brain function in adults with bipolar I disorder. cTBS uses a magnetic field that passes through the scalp and skull to briefly stimulate the brain.
 Researchers hope their findings will lead to better ways to diagnose and treat bipolar disorder in the future.